andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 Another amusing story from Sackett's service days, is the story of how he lost his hair.
 At one time he tossed his helmet in the ditch.
 The mustard gas fumes tend to go to a low place and it settled in his helmet.
-Sackett said his scapl itched severely and by the third day he went to see the doctor about it.
+Sackett said his scalp itched severely and by the third day he went to see the doctor about it.
 The doctor had to shave Sackett's head to tread the blisters.
 Consequently, he hasn't had hair since.